Application Requirements for International Transfer Students

 - Exams such as the German Abitur, European Baccalaureate, French Baccalaureat, and Swiss Maturité

 College/University transcript(s): An official transcript is required from each college or university attended.
 Successful candidates typically have maintained a 3.0 grade point average in previous college coursework; however, individual circumstances as described by the candidate will be considered.
-If you are submitting a transcript from a college or university that is outside the United States, please submit via a credentialing agency like World Education Services, Educational Credential Evaluators, or the Center for Educational Documentation.
+If you are submitting a transcript from a college or university that is outside the United States, please submit a course by course evaluation via a credentialing agency like World Education Services, Educational Credential Evaluators, Center for Educational Documentation or one of the services associated with the National Association of Credential Evaluation Services.

-Academic Report: An evaluation or recommendation is required from someone who has taught you in a college subject.
-Instructor Evaluation form (PDF)
+Academic Recommendation: An evaluation or recommendation is required from someone who has taught you in a college subject.

 Mid-Term Report: Includes estimated grades from your current semester.
-Mid-Term Report (PDF)
+If you are not currently attending college, we will waive the mid-term report requirement.

 Test scores and English language proficiency requirements: All international transfer applicants should submit standardized testing scores according to the following guidelines: